Choking is when someone is having a very hard time breathing because food, a toy, or other object is blocking the throat or windpipe (airway).

 Seek medical help right away if you find someone unconscious.

 - Tell someone to call 911 or the local emergency number while you begin first aid/CPR.

 - If you are alone, shout for help and begin first aid/CPR.

 After the object is successfully dislodged, the person should see a doctor because complications can arise.

 In the days following a choking episode, contact a doctor right away if the person develops:

 - A cough that does not go away

 - Shortness of breath

-These could be signs that the object entered the lung instead of being expelled.
+- The object entered the lung instead of being expelled